ELELAB/cancermuts/docs/tutorial.md

 you shouldn't receive any error.
-If you receive an error instead we recommend checking that your installation was performed correctly and/or open an Issue on our GitHub repository so we can help you.
+If you receive an error instead we recommend checking that your installation was performed correctly and/or open an Issue on our GitHub repository to receive assistance.

 ## Introduction